 Gaslighters often rely on a handful of tactics to manipulate their victims.
 Here are a few of the usual suspects that you should familiarize yourself with.

-One huge red flag of gaslighting is when your partner causes you to question your experiences and your reality, by blatantly denying things that are right in front of you.
+One huge red flag of gaslighting is when your partner causes you to question your experiences and your reality by blatantly denying things that are right in front of you.
 Very often, this looks like denying that they said something you just heard them say or denying that they did something you clearly saw them do.
-The danger of this tactic lies in the fact that over time, it chips away at your confidence until you finally stop trusting your own perception of reality altogether.
+The danger of this tactic is that, over time, it chips away at your confidence until you finally stop trusting your own perception of reality altogether.